Biltmore Forest School: History

 In 1895, George W. Vanderbilt brought Carl A. Schenck from Germany to the Biltmore Estate in western North Carolina to manage the vast expanses of forest lands on the estate's property.
 Schenck replaced Gifford Pinchot as Vanderbilt's estate forester.
 He began introducing new scientific management and practical forestry techniques.
 As Schenck worked throughout Vanderbilt's vast forests, he filled his need for help, in part, by using local young men and other volunteers who were interested in working for free as an apprentice.
 Because of the growing interest in forestry, Schenck decided to formalize his forestry education program.

-With the permission of Vanderbilt, Schenck established the Biltmore Forest School using abandoned farm buildings on the estate grounds.
+With the permission of Vanderbilt, Schenck established the Biltmore Forest School in 1896 using abandoned farm buildings on the estate grounds near Asheville, North Carolina.
 He taught students in his spare time.
 According to The Biltmore Company, the school "opened its doors on September 1, 1898."
-Steven Anderson, president of the Forest History Society, notes this was just a few weeks before the opening of the New York State College of Forestry at Cornell University, making it the first school of forestry in North American.
+Steven Anderson, president of the Forest History Society, notes this was just a few weeks before the opening of the New York State College of Forestry at Cornell University, making it the first school of forestry in North America.

 Although 1898 was the first year the school published a catalog, Schenck operated the school "on a voluntary basis and highly informal" in 1896 and 1897 for a small group of students, including Alfred Gaskill, Edward Merriam Griffith, Frederick E. Olmsted, Overton W. Price, and George H. Wirt.
 Schenck countered the 1898 opening date, writing, "There was never a formal opening.
 The first catalog was issued in 1898. … Entrance conditions were lenient—graduation from high school―but once in, strict requirements were enforced.
 Those who could not make the grades were dropped."
 The purpose of the school was "to provide foresters for lumber companies."
 Later, the Biltmore Forest School had so many applicants that Schenck had to create a waiting list.

 The Biltmore Forest School offered a one-year course of study, and the curriculum focused on providing traditional classroom lectures in silvicultural theory supplemented with extensive hands-on, practical forest management field training.
 The school lacked academic standing and was instead modeled on the German "Master Schools."

 Schenck's students spent most afternoons in the forest doing hands-on work and directly applying the theories they had learned in the classroom.
 One of his former students, Cap Eldridge said, "He just lectured to us three or four hours a day, and the rest of the time we were strung out behind him, traveling full speed while he tended to his duties, which he explained as he went along."
 This made Biltmore Forest Schools more like the last year of traditional German training and contrasts strongly with the newly formed American college programs which took place indoors.